 Frequent and instant recognition reminds everyone that they’re all working toward a shared goal.

 Recommended Read: The Importance of Employee Recognition In improving Employee Engagement

 “An employee’s motivation is a direct result of the sum of interactions with his or her manager.” –Dr. Bob Nelson

 Employee recognition and rewards will vary from company to company, and how you appreciate employees will depend on your company’s needs.
-Let’s take a look at five key types of recognition:
+Let’s take a look at seven key types of recognition:

 1. Micro recognition

 Micro-recognition is an amazing tool for making positive, measurable changes quickly.
 It refers to appreciating and providing feedback immediately in response to a task or behavior.
 Micro Recognition is the perfect way to support organizational values on a regular basis and make employees feel valued without requiring a ton of time and resources.